 We’ll use this category to highlight alternatives to items that traditionally might contain animal products.
 Examples of this include handbags made from a faux leather and lip balms that use calendula wax as their base.

 Of course we would never sell anything that is tested on animals either - but we think you probably already know that about us!

 Click here to view all of our Vegan Friendly gifts.

 The Fairtrade Foundation is the most high profile representation of fair trade products, and their Fairtrade mark can now be seen on over 4,500 products.
 The mark is an independent guarantee that disadvantaged producers in the developing world are getting a better deal, confirming that the growers or workers have been given fair pay and treatment for their contribution to the making of the product.

 Certification is still limited to a small number of product categories, mainly food and drink, however cotton and some beauty products can also now be certified.
 The foundation aims to extend their certification to include other products such as gifts and clothing in the future, but significant work is required to research, and set, the standards products need to be reviewed against.
 More information can be found on the Fairtrade Foundation website www.fairtrade.org.uk.

-And finally, this approach means that not only does the grower get a fair price, but the entire production chain – from processor, shipper, manufacturer, wholesaler and retailer - gets treated with equity and fairness too.
+One of the things we like best about trading under fair trade principles is that the wider ‘fair trade’ approach means that not only does a grower get a fair price, but the entire production chain – from processor, shipper, manufacturer, wholesaler and retailer - gets treated with equity and fairness too.
 This is something we think is really important.